rstevahn/ReactImageGallery/app/README.md

 - friendly error message when there are no search results
 - friendly 404 error handling

-This project uses React and Axios to implement a Flickr Image Search App.
+This project uses React, JSX and Axios to implement a Flickr Image Search App.